inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     - `version`: The XDebug version to configure.
 If set to null, both XDebug 2 and 3 configurations will be set.
         - type: number (2 or 3) or null
         - default: null
+    - `session`: The XDebug idekey to configure.
+By default project-name, but you can set explicitly this value to set env vars PHP_IDE_CONFIG and XDEBUG_CONFIG.
+        - type: string
+        - default: project-name

 !!! example
     ```json
     ddb.Xdebug()